-2020 and 2021 Offspring Nominations:
+2021 Offspring Nominations:

-- AQHA registered 2020 offspring must be sired by a 2019 enrolled stallion. - AQHA registered 2021 offspring must be sired by 2020 enrolled stallion. - 2020 and 2021 eligible offspring shall be nominated on or before December 31st of their weanling year for \$50.00 nomination fee.
-Nomination forms and payment must be received on or before 12/31. - 2020 Offspring must be nominated for their yearling 4-year-old years on or before 7/31 each year for a nomination schedule as follows: - o Yearling \$50 - Two Year Old \$75 - o Three Year Old \$100 - o Four Year Old \$100 - 2021 Offspring must be nominated for their yearling-4-year-old years on or before 7/31 each year for a nomination schedule as follows: - o Yearling \$50 - o Two Year Old \$100 - Three Year Old \$100 - Four Year Old \$100 - Nomination forms and payment are BOTH required to be completed by the deadline.
-Online form and credit card payment must be completed by this deadline. - Failure to complete the required nominations with payment by the deadline will result in a \$200 penalty per nomination for each missed deadline. - A one-time nomination and payment can be made for \$375.00 to secure eligibility for the entirety of the offspring's futurity eligibility by or before December 31st of its weanling year. - To be futurity eligible, a copy of AQHA registration papers is required along with the nomination form and fees paid in full.
-Offspring with pending papers with AQHA may submit registration papers via email to the IQHA Ranch Horse Futurity once received. - Failure to submit required paperwork/forms will result in an ineligible entry.

-- No nomination refunds due to the death or injury of a nominated horse.

-- A current IQHA membership is required to nominate offspring.

-- Weanling Nomination Fee Distribution: (minus 10% for expenses)

-- o 10%-Yearling futurity payout

-- o 15%-2 yr old futurity payout

-- o 25% -3 yr old futurity payout

-- o 50%-4 yr old futurity payout
+- AQHA registered 2021 offspring must be sired by 2020 enrolled stallion. - 2021 eligible offspring shall be nominated on or before December 31st of their weanling year for a \$50.00 nomination fee.
+Nomination forms and payment must be received on or before 12/31. - 2021 Offspring must be nominated for their yearling-4-year-old years on or before 7/31 each year for a nomination schedule as follows: - o Yearling \$50 - o Two-Year-Old \$100 - o Three-Year-Old \$100 - o Four-Year-Old \$100 - Nomination forms and payment are BOTH required to be completed by the deadline.
+Online form and credit card payment must be completed by this deadline. - Failure to complete the required nominations with payment by the deadline will result in a \$200 penalty per nomination for each missed deadline. - To be futurity eligible, a copy of AQHA registration papers is required along with the nomination form and fees paid in full.
+Offspring with pending papers with AQHA may submit registration papers via email to the IQHA Ranch Horse Futurity once received. - o Failure to submit required paperwork/forms will result in an ineligible entry. - O No nomination refunds due to the death or injury of a nominated horse. - A current IQHA membership is required to nominate offspring. - Weanling Nomination Fee Distribution: (minus 10% for expenses) - 10% Yearling futurity payout - 15% 2 yr old futurity payout - 25% 3 yr old futurity payout - 50% 4 yr old futurity payout o 100% of nomination fees go to futurity payout.

-• Yearling-4 yr old Nomination Fee Distribution:
+Yearling- 4-vr-old Nomination Fee Distribution: